At Last: Weekly charts

+Year-end charts

 Beyoncé version

 "At Last" was also covered by Beyoncé and included on the soundtrack album of the film Cadillac Records (2008).
 It was released on the soundtrack album on December 2, 2008, through Columbia Records.
 In the film, Beyoncé actually portrays Etta James.
 Beyoncé won critical acclaim for her role Cadillac Records and has performed "At Last" several times since the movie was released, including in front of James herself.
 Beyonce told MTV News: "[Etta James is] one of my heroes, and I always loved her voice, but now knowing what she's been through, she's one of my heroes.
 I'm not sure if she thought [I would be good] as her.
 I'm very, very nervous ...
 I actually spoke with her and she told me, 'I loved you from the first time you sung.'"
 Beyoncé also later told Billboard: "I realized that Etta James was so unapologetic, bold and strong that playing her was a big risk for me.
 It gave me the confidence and the push to challenge myself a little more with my music."